1.4. Repeated Evaluation: For-Loops#

 1.4.3.
 Scope of Variables#

-The scope of a variable is the region of code within which a variable is visible.
-A new local scope is introduced by most code blocks.
-A local scope inherits all the variables from a parent local scope, both for reading and writing, unless the variable is specifically marked with the keyword local
+The scope of a variable is the region of code where it is visible and can be accessed.
+A new local scope is introduced by most code blocks, including for

 x = 10